LogAbility supports forest workers who experience barriers to employment such as aging, injury, or chronic illness.

 - Connection to business planning

 We network with agricultural professionals, employment specialists, and health care providers to connect forest workers and their families with available resources.
-Services are available at no charge.

 Who can use LogAbility?

 We work with owners, operators, managers, employees, and family members of forestry businesses who experience barriers of aging, injury and chronic illness such as, but not limited to: